mebobby2/haskell-projects/README.md

 ```(flip (:))``` looks like a lambda without any arguments, but its just a normal partial function application.
 The compiler will compile if you try doing this: ```(-> 2) + 2```.
 If you think about it, it doesn't make sense to have no argument lambdas, because if a lambda has no arguments, Haskell will apply it immediately.
 And if its applied immediately, its not a lambda is it...

-Also, lambda calculus, which is what Haskell is based on, does not haev nullary functions.
+Also, lambda calculus, which is what Haskell is based on, does not have nullary functions.
 Every function takes exactly one argument.
 However, this argument may be a list, or the function may return another function that takes the next argument.
-Haskell prefers the latter solution, so that a b c is actually two function calls ((a b) c).
+Haskell prefers the latter solution, so that ```a b c``` is actually two function calls ```((a b) c)```.
 To simulate nullary functions, you have to pass some unused placeholder value.

 Furthermore, what is a function without arguments? – A value.